Open-Cascade-SAS/OCCT/dox/tutorial/tutorial.md

   * *Geom_CartesianPoint* is manipulated by handle and may have multiple references and a long lifetime.

 Since all the points you will define are only used to create the profile's curves, an object with a limited lifetime will do.
 Choose the *gp_Pnt* class.
-To instantiate a *gp_Pnt* object, just specify the X, Y, and Z coordinates of the points in the global cartesian coordinate system:
+To instantiate a *gp_Pnt* object, just specify the X, Y, and Z coordinates of the points in the global Cartesian coordinate system:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
     gp_Pnt aPnt1(-myWidth / 2., 0, 0);